Yoothas/3d-filament-inventory-management-home/README.md

 Optional environment overrides:
 - `FILAMENT_SERVER_HOST` (e.g., `http://192.168.1.18:3000`) if the slicer is on a different machine
 - `FILAMENT_SERVER_PORT` (default 3000)
+ - `FILAMENT_POSTPRINT_LOG` set to `1` to write a log to `%LOCALAPPDATA%/FilamentInventory/postprint.log`, or set to a full file path for a custom log location.
+Helpful for troubleshooting.

 Troubleshooting:
 - If PowerShell script execution is blocked, run once: `Set-ExecutionPolicy -Scope CurrentUser RemoteSigned`
 - Check that your filament inventory contains matching Material/Color/Brand
 - Watch the command line output in Slicer’s post-processing log for details
+ - Enable logging by setting `FILAMENT_POSTPRINT_LOG=1` and review the log for parsed values and API responses

 ## Usage